magenta-aps/mox/README.rst

 ----------------------------------------------------------------

-It is worth noting, that the current implementation of the REST-api and the underlying DB procedures *as a general* rule, merges the incomming registration with the registration currently in effect, for all 'virknings' periods not explictly covered by the incomming registration.
+It is worth noting, that the current implementation of the REST-api and the underlying DB procedures as a general rule merges the incomming registration with the registration currently in effect for all 'virknings' periods not explictly covered by the incomming registration.